KunalxKushwaha/Rock--Paper-Scissors/README.md

 🗣️ Add voice commands.

-🔊 Add sound effects and background music
+🔊 Add sound effects and background music.

 📱 Convert to mobile app using PWA or React Native.